Chandraniibm/DiamondKata/README.md

 -> .Net Frmework 6.0 needed
 -> Download the code file from the GitHub.

-After downloading the code,in your local,please unzip the folder and run the solution file(DiamondPrintingCode.sln)file.
+After downloading the code,in your local,please unzip the folder and run the solution file(DiamondKata.sln)file.
-In the Visual studio,Please make the PrintDiamond project file as a Start Up "Set up Start Up Project" and execute the code and please follow the instructions like input a alphabet.
+Please follow the instructions like input a alphabet.
-> PrintDiamond.exe A
+> DiamondKata.exe A
   A

-> PrintDiamond.exe B
+> DiamondKata.exe B
    A
   B B
    A

-> PrintDiamond.exe C
+> DiamondKata.exe C
     A
    B B
   C   C